pranasag/pranasag.github.io/_projects/studentProjects.md

 Please contact me for more details!

 #### Open positions
+##### Exploring the diversity and origins of metabolites in ant social fluids
+Research internship proposal (MSc Minor/Major, 24-36 EC)
+Supervisor: Pranas Grigaitis

+Many insect orders, and most ant species, exhibit eusocial behavior, i.e., individuals live in groups, coordinated through cooperative action and reproductive division of labor.
+One of manifestations of eusociality is presence of socially exchanged fluids.
+Our collaborators (lab of [Adria LeBoeuf @Uni Cambridge](https://leboeuflab.com/)) have previously observed that the trophallactic (=nutritional) fluids of Florida carpenter ants *Camponotus floridanus* are likely rich in sugars and free fatty- and amino acids ([LeBoeuf *et al.* 2016 *eLife*](https://elifesciences.org/articles/20375, [Hakala et *al. 2021* *eLife*](https://elifesciences.org/articles/74005)).

+The LeBoeuf lab has performed a large-scale sampling experiment of social fluids from 4 different ant species grown in lab, and multiple castes/fluid localizations within a species.
+We have run LC-MS/MS-based untargeted metabolomics analyses on these samples and acquired mass spectra, containing >1500 unique peaks.
+The identity of >90% peaks, however, is ambiguous and needs further investigation.
+We are looking for a student to analyze these metabolomics datasets, and, coupled with genomic analyses, help us to suggest the origin of secondary metabolites (ant- or microbe-produced, or food-borne) in different ant social fluids.

+We will use mzMine3 ([Heuckeroth *et al.* 2024 *Nat Protoc*](https://doi.org/10.1038/s41596-024-00996-y)) and other well-established mass spectrometry analysis tools to reannotate peaks from the raw mass spectra, and assess the diversity of fluid metabolites at different granularity (from functional classes towards individual compounds).
+For mapping the origin of these metabolites, we will use various genome annotation tools to locate enzymes and/or biosynthetic gene clusters.

+We expect you to do scripting in either *Python/R/MATLAB*; basic knowledge of *bash* scripting is an advantage.
+A background in molecular biosciences is desired, but strongly interested applicants from other backgrounds should apply as well.
+We offer you a challenge to analyze -omics datasets from unique biological sources, and to join an exciting interdisciplinary project where you will join a diverse team of ecologists, molecular zoologists, and systems biologists.

 ##### Correlating genetic and functional variability of enzymes with thermodynamics
 MSc Minor/Major, 24-36 EC | both on-site and remote | availability: Summer 2024